Lynkzhang/Chainer-UM/README.md

 # Chainer-UM
-Chainer with CUDA Unified Memory which extends GPU memory to Host memory size
+Chainer with CUDA Unified Memory which extends GPU memory to Host memory size.

+This repo should be used together with Cupy-UM